The author is a guitarist and bassist with over 35 years of experience as a musician.

 Squier pickups are a little weaker, and the body materials used do not allow for the richness of tone found in Fenders.
 Again, Squier is hoping to please a demographic of beginning guitarists, not veteran tone freaks who are extremely picky.

 These are low-budget instruments that sacrifice a little sound to keep costs affordable.
 For the money, Squier guitars sound just fine.

-Though there are negatives, it isn't fair to completely dismiss Squier guitars.
-While the points above are certainly true of the Bullet, Affinity and Standard lines, it's tough to find a better guitar out there for the price.
-If you have around $200 to spend, Squier is your best bet, and will provide the highest value for your money.
+Though there are a few negatives, it certainly isn't fair to dismiss Squier guitars.
+While the points above are sometimes true of the Bullet, Affinity, and Standard lines, it's tough to find a better guitar out there for the price.
+If you have around $200 to spend, Squier is one of your best bets and will provide excellent value for your money.

 Squiers are meant to be inexpensive guitars for beginning players, and they are very good at exactly that.
 Many players, even after they have moved on to more expensive guitars, still have their first Squier and regard it with affection.
 Fender, through the Squier brand, has done an amazing job of giving beginning guitarists exactly what they need.